josephpalma/josephpalma.github.io/projects/project-3.md

 summary: I produce high quality professional graphics for businesses, artists and DJ's.
 ---

 I have access to the full Adobe Creative Cloud Suite and an expanding collection of premium fonts, brushes, vector images and assets.
 I also have a background in painting, drawing and photography and a solid understanding of design and material theory.
-The Adobe Suite is a powerful tool for designers, it amplifyings web development and allows you to use custom photos for designs.
+The Adobe Suite is a powerful tool for designers, it amplifies web development and allows you to use custom photos for designs.

 I first started with Adobe two years ago.
 My primary tools are Photoshop, Illustrator and Indesign.
 I produce high quality professional marketing designs, custom backgrounds, event posters and logos.